terna/ejmmp/model1/model1.md

 ### agent structure

-The structure of a generic agent: it can represent an employer, a worker, an unemployed person.
+The structure of a **generic agent**: it can represent an employer, a worker, an unemployed person.

 When an agent is created, the **initialization process** defines: